EMI(LEGAL) - MISCELLANEOUS INSTRUCTIONAL POLICIES: STUDY OF RELIGION

 The District shall not prescribe a religious exercise as part of the curricular activities of students even if the religious exercise is denominationally neutral or its observance on the part of the students is voluntary.
 School Dist. of Abington v.
 Schempp, 374 U.S. 203 (1963) (holding unconstitutional a requirement of daily Bible readings and recitation of the Lord's Prayer); Engel v.
 Vitale, 370 U.S. 421 (1962) (holding unconstitutional required recitation of state-adopted prayer)

 [For information on student expression of religious viewpoints in class assignments, see FNA]

 In accordance with Education Code 28.011 and 19 TAC 74.36, the District may offer to students in grade 9 or above, and grant elective credit for:

 An elective course on the Hebrew Scriptures (Old Testament) and its impact and an elective course on the New Testament and its impact; or

 An elective course that combines the courses described above.

-If, for a particular semester, fewer than 15 students at a school district campus register to enroll in a course required by this section, the district is not required to offer the course at that campus for that semester.
+If, for a particular semester, fewer than 15 students at a District campus register to enroll in a course required by this section, the District is not required to offer the course at that campus for that semester.

-A board may offer an elective course based on the books of a religion other than Christianity.
-In determining whether to offer such a course, the board may consider various factors, including student and parent demand for such a course and the impact such books have had on history and culture.
+The Board may offer an elective course based on the books of a religion other than Christianity.
+In determining whether to offer such a course, the Board may consider various factors, including student and parent demand for such a course and the impact such books have had on history and culture.